jqhoogland/rationalia-starter/LW/Concepts/Do The Math, Then Burn The Math and Go With Your Gut.md

 2. Eliezer Yudkowsky. ["When (Not) To Use Probabilities"](https://www.lesswrong.com/posts/AJ9dX59QXokZb35fk/when-not-to-use-probabilities).
 July 23, 2008. *LessWrong*.[↩](#fnref2)
 3. bentarm. ["bentarm comments on Amanda Knox: post mortem"](https://www.greaterwrong.com/posts/Jx4gGbPi7GuydwvzB/amanda-knox-post-mortem/comment/aFe8RxLnH3JWtNJcD).
 October 21, 2011. *LessWrong*.[↩](#fnref3)
 4. Anna Salamon. ["'Flinching away from truth' is often about \*protecting\* the epistemology"](https://www.lesswrong.com/posts/EEv9JeuY5xfuDDSgF/flinching-away-from-truth-is-often-about-protecting-the).
 December 20, 2016. *LessWrong*.[↩](#fnref4)

+%%

+% START
+Basic (and reversed card)
+What is **Do The Math, Then Burn The Math and Go With Your Gut**?
+Back: {TODO}
+Tags: LessWrong
+END

+%%